 3. Berlin, Germany

-You’ll find Christmas markets and festive cheer throughout Germany in the winter months, however not many cities pack as many things to do as Berlin.
+You’ll find some of the best Christmas markets in Europe and festive cheer throughout Germany in the winter months, however not many cities pack as many things to do as Berlin.
 The capital is a European hub for sightseeing, nightlife and history, and you’ll also find some fantastic Christmas markets.
 Both flights and accommodation in Berlin are cheap for a major city and a winter city-break here is sure to be action packed.

 In addition to attractions such as the Berlin Wall, Reichstag Building and Brandenburg Gate, there’s an abundance of museums, beautiful parks and Theatres.
-There are numerous Christmas markets throughout this giant city, however the largest is Berlin-Mitte, attracting over 600,000 attendees each year and home to a sea of beautifully lit stalls.
-Check out Berlin Enjoy’s Christmas Market guide here to find out the best festive attractions. http://berlin-enjoy.com/five-best-christmas-markets-in-berlin/
+There are also numerous Christmas markets throughout this giant city.
+The largest is Berlin-Mitte, attracting over 600,000 attendees each year and home to a sea of beautifully lit stalls.
+Check out Berlin Enjoy’s Christmas Market guide here to find out the best festive attractions.

 Best Christmas market: Potsdamer Platz is the local favourite, transforming the area into a giant winter wonderland.